stmorse/stmorse.github.io/_posts/2017-06-26-Hawkes-python.md

 or in other words, the previous rate plus the maximum contribution the event $$t_k$$ can make since it has just occurred.

 Secondly, we find that texts describing the algorithm typically frame the attribution/rejection test as finding an index $$n_0$$ such that a uniformly random number on $$[0,1]$$ is between the normalized successive sums of intensities around that index.
-But note that this entire procedure amounts to a weighted random sample over the integers $$1,2,...,U+1$$ where the probabilities are the normalized rates, and selecting $$U+1$$ is equivalent to the ``rejection'' condition.
+But note that this entire procedure amounts to a weighted random sample over the integers $$1,2,...,U+1$$ where the probabilities are the normalized rates, and selecting $$U+1$$ is equivalent to the "rejection" condition.
 This allows us to use optimized package software for weighted random samples, instead of something like a for-loop (as is present in even production-level Hawkes process software, like the `hawkes` package in R [see below](#end)).